All Articles

 Coffee Shops and Kopitiams

-Hougang's coffee shops are where you find some of the best under-the-radar food.
-Many of these kopitiams have anchor tenants — a fishball noodle stall, a chicken rice stall, a mixed vegetable rice stall — that have been feeding the neighbourhood for years without any social media presence.
+This is where some of the best under-the-radar food hides.
+Hougang's kopitiams have anchor tenants — fishball noodle, chicken rice, mixed vegetable rice — that have been feeding the neighbourhood for years.
+Zero social media presence.
+Just good food.

-The best way to find them is to walk through any HDB estate in Hougang and look for the coffee shop with the most people sitting down at 11:30am.
-That is usually a reliable indicator.
+Best discovery method: walk through any HDB estate in Hougang and look for the coffee shop with the most people at 11:30am.
+That is your indicator.

 Kovan Heartland Eateries

-The stretch around Kovan MRT has evolved beyond just the hawker centre.
-You will find a mix of casual dining restaurants, bakeries, and cafes that serve the local residential crowd.
-Prices are generally lower than equivalent eateries in more central areas.
+The stretch around Kovan MRT has evolved beyond the hawker centre.
+Casual restaurants, bakeries, and cafes serving the local crowd.
+Prices generally lower than equivalent spots in more central areas.

 Home-Based Food Businesses

-We will not pretend to be objective here — Ah Ma Kitchen is our own business, based right here in Hougang.
-We make handmade sweet potato balls in green bean soup using real sweet potato, taro, mung beans, and tapioca flour.
-No artificial ingredients, no preservatives.
+We will not pretend to be objective here — this is us.
+We make handmade sweet potato balls in green bean soup right here in Hougang.
+Real sweet potato, taro, mung beans, tapioca flour.
+No artificial anything.

 Finding Other Home-Based Sellers

 Hougang is not trying to be a food destination.
-There are no food tours stopping here, no magazine features ranking its stalls.
-But that is what makes it genuine — the food is cooked for people who live here and eat here every day.
+No food tours stop here, no magazines rank its stalls.
+But that is what makes it genuine.
+The food is cooked for people who live here and eat here every day.

-If you are the kind of person who values authenticity over aesthetics, honest portions over artful plating, and recipes that have been refined through decades of daily repetition rather than months of menu development, Hougang has a lot to offer.
+If you value authenticity over aesthetics, honest portions over artful plating, and recipes refined through decades of daily repetition — Hougang delivers.

-Getting here: Hougang is served by Hougang MRT (NE14) on the North-East Line and Kovan MRT (NE13).
-Multiple bus routes connect the estate to the rest of Singapore.
+Getting here: Hougang MRT (NE14) on the North-East Line, Kovan MRT (NE13).
+Multiple bus routes connect to the rest of Singapore.

 Start with Dessert

-If you need a reason to make the trip to Hougang (or just want a taste of what the neighbourhood offers), start with our handmade sweet potato balls.
-It is a small, affordable way to experience food that is made with care in a real Hougang kitchen.
+If you need a reason to make the trip (or just want a taste of what the neighbourhood offers), start with our sweet potato balls.
+Small, affordable, and made with care in a real Hougang kitchen.

-Browse our menu at ahmakitchen.com — delivery across Singapore, or self-collection from Hougang.
+Browse our menu at ahmaqqbowl.com — delivery across Singapore, or self-collection from Hougang.

 Craving sweet potato balls?